Reserve Risk

 | Mar 2024 peak | 0.00252 | 13 Mar 2024 | No |

-Why the conviction ceiling is compressing
+What is crushing the conviction ceiling

-06Four of six cycle peaks on record cleared 0.008 — and three of those four were pre-2018.
-The November 2013 peak printed the highest Reserve Risk in the series at 0.0387; April 2013 hit 0.0373; December 2017 hit 0.0323.
+Four of six cycle peaks on record cleared 0.008 — and three of those four were pre-2018.
+The November 2013 peak printed the highest Reserve Risk in the modern series at 0.0387; April 2013 hit 0.0373; December 2017 hit 0.0323.
 The April 2021 peak just cleared the threshold at 0.0094, but the November 2021 peak fell back to 0.0055 and the March 2024 pre-halving high topped at 0.0025 — well inside Neutral territory.
 The 2024 peak is roughly an order of magnitude lower than the 2013/2017 peaks.

 The denominator is doing the work.
 The HODL bank is a near-monotonic accumulator — every additional bear-market base coin adds conviction, and that conviction never fully evaporates even when older coins eventually move.
 By 2024 the bank had been compounding for ~13 years of Bitcoin history, against a relatively young denominator-stock at the 2013 peak.
 Even very large dollar-denominated coin movements at the modern cycle tops barely dent the HODL bank, so the ratio (price / bank) compresses naturally.